marksherriff/uvacs-advising/policies.md

 While requests can be made outside of this timeframe, the department cannot guarantee that a student's class year can be changed in time for the next registration cycle if the request comes in after the 15th of Februrary or September, respectively.

 If a SEAS student is in this position and wishes to proceed, they need to create a course schedule / outline that shows that they can finish the degree in one year and make an appointment with the appropriate program director - [bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu) - with their plan to set up a meeting.
-If the program director agrees that this plan is feasible, the program director will contact the appropriate school registrar to make the change in SIS.
+If the program director agrees that this plan is feasible, the program director will contact the SEAS school registrar to make the change in SIS.

 We __will not__ entertain requests to change a graduation year / class standing until one year remains because it is not uncommon for students to think they want to graduate early, only to find that they require more time.